-Here are our top tips to consider when planning your nature play garden.
+Check out our top tips to consider when planning your nature play garden.

-1. Safe Plants
+1. Safe plants

-Depending on the size of your backyard get creative with your planting and create hidden trails and
+Depending on the size of your backyard get creative with your planting and create hidden trails and secret areas.

 2. Play areas and nature play

-Bringing the indoors outside by including blackboards, small clotheslines for hanging their artwork and even building a race car track are great options to include in your backyard.
-If you have room a small bike and scooter path is also a great option to border your vegetable gardens.
+Bringing the indoors outside by including blackboards, small clotheslines for hanging their artwork, and even building a race car track are great options to include in your backyard.
+If you have room, a small bike and scooter path is also a great option to border your vegetable gardens.
 Bird feeders, stepping stones, climbing objects can also be incorporated as great play areas for the kids.